florib779/Roon/index.md

-On this pages you'll find [Articles](/Roon/articles/) about Roon, "the music player for music lovers", by [Roon Labs](https://roonlabs.com/r/n6HeIaGsYUKKh60AONYs5Q) (Referral Link).
+On this pages you'll find [Articles](/Roon/articles/) about Roon, "the music player for music lovers", by [Roonlabs](https://roonlabs.com/r/n6HeIaGsYUKKh60AONYs5Q) (Referral Link).

 This pages contains a lot of technical and nerdy stuff.
 Nevertheless, I hope that it will also be useful for the less technically interested people.